tlienart/layout-tester/syntax/extensions.md

   $$ \exp(i\pi) + 1 = 0 $$
 }

-"Display math" blocks get automatically numbered.
+_Display-math_ blocks get automatically numbered.
 You can suppress this using `\nonumber{$$...$$}`.
 For instance: